 Capital Requirements and Resources

 The firm’s Capital Requirement is the greater of its Pillar 1 and Pillar 2 capital assessment.

 - The sum of the market and credit risk requirements;

 Pillar 2 capital is the amount calculated by the firm within its ICAAP as necessary to cover any risks not covered by Pillar 1.

 As MAM Ltd has no exposure to credit risk and low market and operational risk related to its discretionary investment activities but could be impacted overall by such issues.
 The assessment of these risks is that the Pillar 2 capital requirement is less than the minimum capital requirement.
-This is equal to the firms Fixed Overhead Requirement (FOR) which is £511,506 as at 31/3/2021.
+The minimum capital requirement is equal to the firms Fixed Overhead Requirement (FOR) which is £511,506 as at 31/3/2021.

 The Capital Resources for Tier 1 capital consists of called up share capital, reserves and profit and loss, and is regarded by the FCA as the core measurement of a firm’s financial strength.